 This program operated from January to June 2023.

 What is the Upper Valley Equity Exchange?

-The Upper Valley Equity Exchange (UVEX) will provide a space for the region’s nonprofit organizations to work toward being just, equitable, diverse, and inclusive in service to the community.
-The scope is multi-faceted and intersectional, including race, class, gender, LGBTQIA+, and ability, among others.
+The Upper Valley Equity Exchange (UVEX) project took place in winter and spring 2023 and provided a space for the region’s nonprofit organizations to work toward being just, equitable, diverse, and inclusive in service to the community.
+The scope was multi-faceted and intersectional, including race, class, gender, LGBTQIA+, and ability, among others.

-The project will be guided by a Community Advisory Group consisting of members including BIPOC, LGBTQIA+, class, recovery, and educational diversity.
-Primary responsibilities of the CAG include:
+The project was guided by a Community Advisory Group consisting of members including BIPOC, LGBTQIA+, class, recovery, and educational diversity.
+Primary responsibilities of the CAG included: